Skip to main content

 In addition to fireworks, novelties such as sparklers, snappers, and poppers are very dangerous.
 Sparklers account for the greatest number of fireworks injuries, and often to the youngest victims.
 Sparklers burn in excess of 1200 degrees – hot enough to melt many metals and hot enough turn steel glowing red.
 An instantaneous touch of this will cause a burn and may result in permanent damage or scarring.

-Nearly 50% of all injuries affected hands (21%), torso (13%), and eyes (14%).
-Lacerations were the leading type of injury at 21% followed by second degree burns at 20%.
-Abrasions accounted for 15% of the injuries and first degree burns at 13%.
-Dismemberment/amputation injuries decreased to 10 as compared to 20 in 2022.
+Over half of all injuries affected hands (29%), head/face (14%) and legs (13%).
+Second degree burns were the leading type of injury at 23% followed by first degree burns (18%).
+Lacerations accounted for 17% of the injuries and abrasions at 15%.
+Loss of sight increased to 11% from 6% in 2023.

 OSFM is aware of additional injuries that are not part of the statistics since they were not reported to OSFM by a healthcare provider.
 The OSFM encourages healthcare providers to participate in reporting injuries the entire year and forms can be found on our website by visit: